Rules and Regulations

 1. AGE

-We do not have an age limit but all volunteers must have all medical forms signed off by a doctor and must be able to handle the rigors of living on a base in desert climate and handle the physical nature of the work duties involved.
+The minimum age for a volunteer to come alone is 17.
+We will accept 16 year olds with a parent or adult relative.
+While we do not have an upper age limit, volunteers must have all medical forms signed-off by a doctor and participants must be able to handle the rigors of living on a base in desert climate with the physical nature of the work duties involved.

 2. ARRIVAL DATES/TIME COMMITMENTS